Notes, quotes and analysis from Neil Koepke.

 MSU's top defensive pair takes home a combined five awards

-He received his bachelor's and master's degrees in physical education and exercise science from MSU.
-In addition to American Red Cross certifications in first aid and CPR, Vorkapich is Strength & Conditioning Coach Certified (SCCC) through the Collegiate Strength and Conditioning Coaches association (CSCCa) and a Certified Strength & Conditioning Specialist (CSCS) with the National Strength and Conditioning Association (NSCA).
+A native of Leamington, Ontario, Vorkapich received his bachelor's and master's degrees in physical education and exercise science from MSU.
+A published author and featured clinic speaker, Vorkapich was named a "Master Strength & Conditioning Coach" in 2010 by the Collegiate Strength and Conditioning Coaches Association (CSCCA), and is also certified by the National Strength and Conditioning Association (NSCA).